Adding external documentation

 ```

-Cortex automatically embeds markdown files from the `docs` folder of your repo or from the root directory.
-If Cortex detects relevant files, these docs show up under the **Links & docs** page in an entity's sidebar.
+Cortex automatically detects and embeds markdown files from the `docs` folder of your linked repository, or from the root directory.
+When relevant files are found, they appear under **Links & docs** in the entity's left sidebar.
+Markdown is rendered using the [React markdown library](https://github.com/remarkjs/react-markdown).

 ```yaml